-- 53. Requests the Secretary-General to provide all necessary support to the Open-ended Working Group on Ageing for the organization of its eleventh session, of four days, in April 2020, with the provision of conference services, including interpretation services, and to include the annual sessions of the Working Group in the Organization's calendar of conferences and meetings; - 54.
-Invites the Independent Expert to address and engage in an interactive dialogue with the General Assembly at its seventy-fifth session under the agenda item entitled "Social development"; - 55.
-Requests the Secretary-General to submit to the General Assembly at its seventy-fifth session a report on the implementation of the present resolution.
+- 52. Encourages Member States to continue to contribute to the work of the Open-ended Working Group on Ageing, in particular by presenting measures to enhance the promotion and protection of the human rights and dignity of older persons, such as best practices, lessons learned and possible content for a multilateral legal instrument, as appropriate, in order to enable it to fulfil its existing mandate of strengthening the protection of the human rights of older persons by considering the existing international framework of the human rights of older persons and identifying possible gaps and how best to address them, including by considering, as appropriate, the feasibility of further instruments and measures, and by considering adopting at each session intergovernmentally negotiated recommendations to be presented for consideration by the General Assembly; - 53.
+Requests the Secretary-General to provide all necessary support to the Open-ended Working Group on Ageing for the organization of its eleventh session, of four days, in March-April 2021, with the provision of conference services, including interpretation services, and to include the annual sessions of the Working Group in the Organization's calendar of conferences and meetings; - 54.
+Invites the Independent Expert to address and engage in an interactive dialogue with the General Assembly at its seventy-sixth session under the agenda item entitled "Social development"; - 55.
+Requests the Secretary-General to submit to the General Assembly at its seventy-sixth session a report on the implementation of the present resolution.

-50th plenary meeting 18 December 2019
+46th plenary meeting 16 December 2020